wsjr/BlockchainND/P4/express-app/README.md

-# RESTful Web API with Node.js Framework
+# Build a Private Blockchain Notary Service

-This project is built using [ExpressJS](http://expressjs.com/) that serves as Web API on top of our private blockchain to submit and retrieve blockchain data.
+This project builds a Star Registry service that allows users to claim ownership of their favorite star in the night sky.
+It is built using [ExpressJS](http://expressjs.com/) that serves as Web API on top of our private blockchain.
+Our app validates requests, registers your favorite star and queries stars by wallet address or blockchain hash.

 ## Getting Started